- Download our Moving to Nigeria Guide (PDF)

-From their personal safety and security to the transport system and being able to keep in touch with friends and family back home, here are answers to some of the most frequently asked questions about expat life in Nigeria.
+Expats considering a move to Nigeria will naturally have many concerns about life here.
+From personal safety and security to the transport system and being able to keep in touch with friends and family back home, here are answers to some of the most frequently asked questions about expat life in this West African country.

 How reliable is the electricity supply in Nigeria?

-How safe will I be in Nigeria?
+Will I be safe in Nigeria?

 Although Nigeria has a dubious reputation when it comes to safety and security, the majority of expats enjoy a trouble-free stay there.
 Companies view the safety of their foreign staff as a priority and most expats live within secure compounds with access control and good security features.

 Do I need a car in Nigeria?